 Freelance writing and editing can be incredibly well-paying roles if you know how to position yourself in the industry.
 While it could take a while to get there, you could end up charging hundreds of dollars for a single article.

-The main benefit, therefore, is that you can get away with only working a few hours a day rather than devoting full-time hours.
-As such, this gives you plenty of time to enjoy the country you’re living in.
+The main benefit is that you can get away with only working a few hours a day rather than devoting full-time hours.
+This gives you plenty of time to enjoy the country you’re living in.

 You can write about anything you want, but some sectors pay better than others.
-For example, you can make the most money in tech (such as Web 3.0, emerging tech, etc.) and business strategy.
+For example, you can make the most money in tech (such as Web 3.0, emerging tech, and similar areas) and business strategy.

-Unfortunately, the more fun topics — lifestyle, games, home tech, etc. — typically don’t pay that well.
+The more fun topics, such as lifestyle, games, and home tech, typically don’t pay that well.

-You obviously need a laptop with some kind of word-processing software.
-A good grasp of the language you’re writing in is obviously helpful, and you want to set up a portfolio on WordPress or similar.
-Finally, a typing speed of 80 plus words per minute is helpful.
+You need a laptop with some kind of word-processing software.
+A good grasp of the language you’re writing in is helpful, and you want to set up a portfolio on WordPress or similar.
+A typing speed of 80 or more words per minute is also useful.

 To get started, look on sites like Fiverr and Upwork for one-off jobs, or Problogger for longer-term work.
 Once you’ve got some experience behind you, you can start approaching brands directly on LinkedIn.